soongding87/soongding87.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Fullstack developer, Devops, musician
 ---

 My name is Taehoon Daniel Kang I have the following qualities:

 - I love Sports, Camping and Music.
+- Enjoy studying new technology and language.
 - I'm extremely loyal to my family

-Fullstack developer, Devops, musician